 The one thing that is absolutely essential for engaging in undergraduate research is cultivating a relationship with a faculty mentor.
 You start this process by:

-A senior thesis is the completion of an undergraduate research project culminating in a written thesis and a short presentation of the work.
 Any student in CEOAS may complete a thesis, and this is excellent preparation for similar work in a graduate school or a career field.
-If you are interested in completing a thesis, plan well in advance (i.e., your junior year) and discuss this with your faculty mentor.
+If you are interested in completing a thesis, plan well in advance (i.e., your junior year) and discuss this with your faculty mentor

 To learn more about who's doing what in terms of research within CEOAS, consider the following resources to learn more about the research and identify faculty members conducting that research: